romaingallez/ipchange/README.md

 This project is a simple utility written in Go, used for detecting public IP changes in your network.
 It communicates with `ipinfo.io` API to get the public IP information.
 Whenever the network interface or the public IP changes, the utility updates its state, which is stored in a local TOML file.

+I build it to use it with polybar to show the current ip for both lan and wan (before i called ipinfo evey x but i had a lot of trouble detecting network change in the bash scipt and staying out of api rate limit)

+you can find the polybar config in the polybar folder (with the bash script)

 ## Installation

 You can install using the `go install` command